14 Most Haunted Places In Texas, The USA

 haunted places in texas

-Texas has loads of fun with many places to visit and indulge in festivities, and on top of this is a rich history of haunted places.
-Each town you visit has scary stories attached to it.
+Texas has loads of attractions and many places to visit for a fun time.
+You can also indulge in festivities with your loved ones.
+On top of all this, the state has a rich history and is full of haunted places.
+Each town or city you visit has scary stories attached to it.
 A haunted road trip will take you to places where you can see these ghosts, so be prepared for spine-chilling moments.
 Texas abandoned hospitals, warehouses, and churches turned fortresses will scare you silly.
 If you are up for the challenge, come with a curious mind, some holy water, and a Bible.
 Should you bring a camera?
 Yes, since you need to capture spooky moments.
-Once you’re ready, check out our list of the 10 most haunted places in Texas, the USA.
+Once you’re ready, check out our list of the most haunted places in Texas, the USA.

 Alamo is a Spanish word for Cottonwood.
 The site was once a battleground for a group of fighters seeking independence from Mexico.
 The building used to be a Franciscan chapel until the missionaries abandoned it.
 Spanish troops had a brief occupancy, followed by Texan volunteers engaged in the Texas Revolution battle.
 When a decision was made in 1871 to demolish a church section, reports emerged of ghost sightings.
 Guests staying at a hotel across claim seeing spirits marching in front and others guarding the place.
 The spirit of a boy rescued from the Alamo is a common sighting.
 Another ghost is that of a Mexican soldier with hands behind his back.